 “The stability and clarity of your dreams is nothing more than the stability and clarity of attention itself.” – Andrew Holocek (Dream Yoga)

 Dreaming is something we do much more often than simply during sleep.
 Daydreaming counts as dreaming.
 Just as we can snap out of the daydream and become mindfully aware while awake, we can do the same during dreams while asleep.
-Lucid dreaming means clarity of the fact that we’re dreaming, and once this state is attained, we can begin influencing what occurs in the dream.
+But just because we can become aware we’re dreaming, doesn’t mean we have automatic control of what happens next in the dream.
 Dream control takes practice, patience, and discipline – it won’t be easy right away.

 The larger implication here is that whether we’re sleeping or awake, our mind generates the experiences we have.
-Our consciousness, at the level of personal subjective experience, is actually a simulation.
-Mindfulness is a practice that teaches us to create the kind of experiences we want to have, rather than passively going through the simulation without any say in the matter.
+Our consciousness, at the level of personal experience, is actually an illusion or simulation.
+And this is why Mindfulness is so important.
+The practice teaches us to create the kind of experiences we want to have, within the simulation.
+It’s about driving rather than being driven.

-In the guided course, you get to practice maintaining and prolonging mindfulness during the day and lucidity while asleep at night… and there are also lessons that teach how to manipulate and transform the dream world at will.
+In the guided course in the app, you get to practice maintaining and prolonging mindfulness during the day and lucidity while asleep at night… and there are also lessons that teach how to manipulate and transform the dream world at will.
 But it’s not just about lucid dreaming; it’s about lucid living – living the kind of day-to-day life you WANT to live.

 So what do you think about all this?
 Are you able to get lucid?
 Can you influence the dream or work with the dream once lucid?
 Share in the comments below and download the app to learn more!